 2 May 2017 - The microbes on us and around us: We can't see them but can't live without them

 On the evening of 2 May 2017 the School of Life Sciences hosts a series of fascinating talks, posters and demonstrations led by Professor Elizabeth Wellington.
-This Public Science evening was centered around the theme of the Microbiome - the microbes that live on and around you.
+This Public Science evening was centred around the theme of the Microbiome - the microbes that live on and around you.
 With the help of Professor Ramesh Arasaradnam, Professor Laura Green, Professor Gary Bending and Dr Yin Chen; members of the public were treated to interesting discussions about how our microbiomes help us and the world around us including farm animals and plants.

 Laboratory demonstrations were also given showcasing how work here in Life Sciences is examining antibiotic resistance genes and sewage effluent in the River Sowe.